 - Complaints will be investigated by the head teacher unless the complaint is against the head teacher or is in any way linked to the actions of the head teacher.
-In such cases the concern should be passed to the Chair of Governors (or named designated person in the MAT). - Complaints against the Chair of Governors should be passed to the full governing body (or board members of the MAT) who will nominate an appropriate person to investigate. - If you believe that the Head Teacher and Chair of Governors are involved you should contact the local Authority or the identified person with the MAT - If there is evidence of criminal activity then the police will be informed.
+In such cases the concern should be passed to the Chair of Governors (or named designated person in the MAT). - Complaints against the Chair of Governors should be passed to the full governing body (or board members of the MAT) who will nominate an appropriate person to investigate. - If you believe that the Head Teacher and Chair of Governors are involved you should contact the local Authority or the identified person with the MAT. - If there is evidence of criminal activity then the police will be informed.

-Investigating Procedure:
+Investigating Procedure

 - The investigating person will gather as much detailed written information as possible. - They should inform the member of staff against who the complaint has been made as soon as is practicably possible.
 The member of staff will be informed of their right to be accompanied by a trade union or other representative at any future interview or hearing under the provision of these procedures. - If the concerns are linked to safeguarding then the LADO will be contacted for guidance and advice.
-They will advise if a referral needs to be made via MARU. - The Head Teacher /Chair of Governors (relevant MAT person) will fully investigate with the assistance of other relevant bodies as appropriate. - Once a judgement has been reached on the validity of the concern/allegation a written report will detail the findings of the investigation and the judgement. - If the complaint is shown to be justified they will invoke the disciplinary or other relevant school procedures. - If the LADO is involved then the procedures for managing allegations against staff will be followed. - The complainant should be kept informed of the progress of the investigations, and if appropriate the final outcome. - In any meetings that have a connection to the whistleblowing concern the complainant has the right to be accompanied by their trade union representative or a colleague (providing they are not involved in the issue and would not be called as a witness).
+They will advise if a referral needs to be made via MARU.

+- The Head Teacher/Chair of Governors (relevant MAT person) will fully investigate with the assistance of other relevant bodies as appropriate. - Once a judgement has been reached on the validity of the concern/allegation a written report will detail the findings of the investigation and the judgement. - If the complaint is shown to be justified they will invoke the disciplinary or other relevant school procedures. - If the LADO is involved then the procedures for managing allegations against staff will be followed. - The complainant should be kept informed of the progress of the investigations, and if appropriate the final outcome.
+However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation or any disciplinary action taken as a result.
+You should treat any information about the investigation as confidential. - In any meetings that have a connection to the whistleblowing concern, the complainant has the right to be accompanied by their trade union representative or a colleague (providing they are not involved in the issue and would not be called as a witness).